IciaCarroBarallobre/kraft/README.md

 For more information on defining routes, see the documentation for `t:kraft_instance:route_def/0`.

-Once Kraft is initialized, there are two main types of requests: **HTTP** and **WebSocket**.
+Once Kraft is initialized, there are tree main types of handlers of the requests:

-### HTTP Requests
+### Kraft HTTP Handlers

-When a client sends an HTTP request, [`Cowboy`](https://ninenines.eu/docs/en/cowboy/) (the HTTP server) receives it and passes it to `m:kraft_instance`, which compiles route definitions and finds the matching handler. `m:kraft_instance` then dispatches the request to `m:kraft_handler`, which creates a connection object and calls your specific handler module, `YourHandler`.
+The `m:kraft_handler` module creates a connection object and calls your specific handler module, `YourHandler`.
 You only need to implement `YourHandler` logic - Kraft handles all the HTTP infrastructure, routing, and response processing.

 Here's how an HTTP request flows through the system: